Erratic Liouvillian Skin Localization and Subdiffusive Transport: Sub-ballistic Sinai transport

 \section{Sub-ballistic Sinai transport}

 In this section, we investigate the nature of Liouvillian transport in the lattice, focusing on the regime where dynamics is dominated by the dissipative (incoherent) hopping terms ($J \ll Q$).
 We consider an initial condition where a single particle is localized at the middle site of the lattice, $n=n_0=(L+1)/2$ (assuming $L$ odd).
 The relaxation dynamics drives the system toward the unique stationary state $\rho^e$.
-Our goal is to explore the {\it bulk dynamics}, i.e., the spreading of excitation in the thermodynamic limit $L \rightarrow \infty$ where edge effects are negligible.
-Transport in the lattice is characterized by the mean particle position $n_{CM}(t)$ and the second moment $d^2(t)$, defined as
+Our goal is to explore the {\it bulk dynamics}, i.e., the spreading of excitation in the thermodynamic limit $L \rightarrow \infty$ where edge effects are negligible. { Owing to the stochastic nature of ${h_n}$, the identification of localization features and transport regimes requires ensemble averaging, since a single disorder realization, while capturing qualitative mechanisms, does not provide reliable access to universal spreading laws.
+Controlled disorder and ensemble averaging are standard in reconfigurable experimental platforms, such as photonic, atom-optics, or acoustic systems, where local parameters can be programmatically varied to sample multiple disorder configurations (see e.g. Ref.\cite{T1}).}